Small business problems – 12 ways an accountant can help you

 - On the eight day of Christmas my accountant said to me … tax investigation

 Let’s hope this never happens but if you are subject to an investigation by HMRC, having an accountant by your side is going to make all the difference.
 The tax man has the power to inspect business documents and assets at your premises, ask for documents and information, make unannounced inspections and go back up to six years to investigate matters.
-At THP we offer a protection service, so if the worst happens you have someone who knows your business at your side ready to help.
+At THP we offer a Tax Investigation Service, so if the worst happens you have someone who knows your business at your side ready to help.

 - On the ninth day of Christmas my accountant said to me … growth

 Many people see an accountant’s role as filing the end of year accounts and preparing your tax return.
 The truth is that we really can do a lot more.

 Honest.
 When it’s time to take your business to the next level, an accountant can act as a soundboard to your ideas.
 They can suggest market opportunities you may be missing out on, can check if your prices are within market rate and help with staff incentivisation schemes.
 We want your business to be as successful as you do.